Lou Saban: Professional

 Buffalo finished the 1974 season with another 9–5 record and made the playoffs as the AFC's wildcard team.
 The Bills, however, lost their first playoff game against the Pittsburgh Steelers and were eliminated.
 Saban said after the game that the Steelers' offensive domination was the deciding factor.
 "I'm not sure how they did what they did against us, but they blew us out", he said.
 Buffalo went on to an 8–6 season in 1975, failing to make the playoffs.
 After the Bills got out to a 2–3 start in 1976, Saban resigned.
 He was reportedly angry about how Bills owner Ralph Wilson handled the re-signing of Simpson, who had demanded a trade at the beginning of the season.
 Saban was replaced by Jim Ringo, who he had hired as an assistant in 1972.
 Wilson held a grudge against Saban for the rest of his life after his second resignation, refusing to put Saban on the Bills' Wall of Fame because, in Wilson's words, "he quit on me twice!"
 Walt Patulski, the Bills' first overall draft pick in 1972, also held ill will toward Saban after Buffalo, believing that Saban tried to force his personality onto Patulski and that the effort effectively ruined his career; Patulski would never speak to Saban again after their respective times in Buffalo, despite multiple opportunities to do so.
+Prior to his resignation, in June 1976, the Erie County Republican Party sought to nominate Saban as their candidate for the 36th Congressional District, against Rep. John LaFalce.